First Home Owners

 What disqualifies you from getting the QLD First Home Owners Grant?

-Also be aware of what might disqualify you from getting the Grants.
+I recommend you be aware of what might disqualify you from getting the Grants.

 In some cases you may be required to show proof and pay back the Grant.